Human-AI Collaboration: Trade-offs Between Performance and Preferences: Introduction

 \subsection{Behavioral Experiments}

-This study presents an empirical framework to explore how different aspects of agent behavior lead to effective human-AI collaboration.
-Through behavioral experiments, we conducted a systematic evaluation of various AI agent designs, examining how different collaborative strategies affect both performance and human preferences.
+To address these questions, we conducted two behavioral experiments to systematically evaluate various AI agent designs, examining how different collaborative strategies affect both performance and human preferences.
 In our study, human participants interacted with several variations of a collaborative AI agent within a dynamic decision-making task.
-By analyzing participants' experiences and preferences when collaborating with different types of agents, we seek to identify the key factors that contribute to AI collaboration.
+By analyzing participants' experiences and preferences when collaborating with different types of agents, we seek to identify the key factors that contribute to effective AI collaboration.
 Importantly, we provide a paradigm in which different algorithmic manipulations can be mapped onto subjective perceptions, allowing us to evaluate whether our manipulations approximate commonly reported design principles.
 Thus, our experiments provide an approach for bridging the gap between performance-oriented algorithm design and user-centered preferences in human-AI collaboration.